16 Best Things To Do In Kuala Lumpur | Travel Guide

 4. Batu Caves

 The site has three main caves: the Cathedral Cave, the Cave of the Dancing Bear, and the Dark Cave.
 The Cathedral Cave is the largest and most impressive cave.
 Please note that the Dark Cave is a bat cave that can only be explored with a guide.
+However, the other 2 caves are completely free to enter, and one of the best free things to do in Kuala Lumpur.

-The adventure starts the moment you arrive, confronted with 272 colourful steps that are filled with a lot of cheeky macaques who have their eyes on your belongings!
+The fun (chaos) starts the moment you arrive, confronted with 272 colourful steps that are filled with a lot of cheeky macaques who have their eyes on your belongings!
 The walk up the steps is steep but manageable, the monkeys are a great distraction but do be mindful of what you bring up the steps as they will grab anything that they want.

 This is a religious site so you will need to dress modestly, females need to cover their shoulders while men will be fine with shorts and a t-shirt.